 Potential Impact: Medium-High

-Over time, even with the best of intentions, or not, performance can degrade due to inadequate vacuuming policies causing excessive bloating that even tuning the autovacuum daemon and manually invoking VACUUM will not easily resolve.
+Over time, even with the best intentions, performance can degrade due to inadequate vacuuming policies that cause excessive bloat.
+In some cases, even tuning the autovacuum daemon and manually invoking VACUUM will not easily resolve the issue.
 For these cases, the pg_repack extension comes to the rescue.

-pg_repack: rebuild and reorganize tables and indexes under production conditions
+pg_repack: rebuilds and reorganizes tables and indexes under production conditions.

 Complexity: High